Kompoman32/Reforger-ProjectSonar/tutorial/README.md

 Find the newly created file in your system, create a Samples folder next to it and place your tracks there.
 If you want to add DJ tracks, you can create a subfolder for DJ tracks inside the Samples folder.

 > [!IMPORTANT]
-> Only .wav files can be used
+> ~~Only .wav files can be used~~

 > [!TIP]
-> .wav are uncompressed audio and their size can be very large.
+> ~~.wav are uncompressed audio and their size can be very large.
 You can reduce their SampleRate or SampleSize or BitRate to reduce file sizes.
-I usually use Audacity or AIMP to do it.
+I usually use Audacity or AIMP to do it.~~
-> **Ex:** a 3 minute track with sample rate of 48kHz, sample size of 32b, bit rate of 3072kbps is 66 MB.
+> ~~**Ex:** a 3 minute track with sample rate of 48kHz, sample size of 32b, bit rate of 3072kbps is 66 MB.
 I reduce it to sr: 11.025 kHz, sz: 32, br: 705kbps, at these settings the size is 15.1MB.
-These quality settings are similar to a real radio, which does not transmit in lossless quality
+These quality settings are similar to a real radio, which does not transmit in lossless quality~~

+> [!IMPORTANT]
+> You can convert your wav files to Snd (OPUS) format.
+See [bohemia news page](https://reforger.armaplatform.com/news/modding-update-october-9-2025).
+Screenshots below represent only wav files.

 <picture><img src="./images/9.png" alt="image-9.png" style="width:auto; height: 200px"></picture>